Kota

 With Kota, an employer can:

-Automate benefit rollout to avoid broker and paperwork hassles.
+• Automate benefit rollout to avoid administrative and paperwork hassles.

-Let your employees personalise their health and financial benefits.
+• Let your employees personalise their health benefits as needed.

-Sign up with Kota to strengthen your employees’ illness benefits in Ireland.
+Sign up with Kota to empower your team with comprehensive health benefits.

 Article written by